New Zealand vs India ODIs: Talking points ahead of Mithali Raj and Co’s crucial World Cup tune-up

 |46.9

-As for fielding, the man who was with the team during the tour of Australia, Subhadeep Ghosh, is the one present in New Zealand as well as confirmed by Taniya Bhatia.
+As for fielding, the man who was with the team during the tour of Australia, Subhadeep Ghosh, is the one present in New Zealand as well, as confirmed by Taniya Bhatia.

 “Not just the coach, the players have put in a lot of efforts, even if the session is for two hours, they make sure they are taking catches before and after as well.
 There is a lot of work going,” the keeper-bat said on the eve of the ODI.